sitalbi/gravity-simulation/README.md

 ## To do

-Implement Emitting object for Lighting.
+- Implement Emitting object for Lighting.
+- Verlet integration